lokalise/node-service-template/docs/logging.md

 ### Payload

-In order to efficiently solve the problem outlined in the previous section, logs must satisfy the following criteria:
+In order to effectively solve the problem outlined in the previous section, logs must satisfy the following criteria:

 - It should be easy to link different log entries for the same flow together.
 For that purpose a x-request-id log entry should be added to all log entries that belong to a particular flow: